-It has been a challenging but rewarding year and I would like to thank the management team and all staff for their continued commitment, dedication and teamwork.
-I would also like to express our gratitude to our shareholders, dealers and suppliers, business associates, financial institutions and the regulatory authorities for their continuing trust and support of the Group.
-To my fellow Board members, thank you again for your continued support and valuable contributions.
+In view of our need to conserve cash for strategic investments and the anticipated weak outlook for 2012, the Board has decided not to declare dividends for FY2011.
+It has been a challenging year and I would like to thank the management team and all staff for their continued commitment, dedication and teamwork which allowed us to turn in a commendable performance.
+I would also like to express our gratitude to our customers, shareholders, dealers and suppliers, business associates, financial institutions and the regulatory authorities for their trust and support of our Group.
+To my fellow Board members, thank you again for your continued quidance and counsel.